Cocos Island: Geology and landscape

 Cocos Island is an oceanic island of both volcanic and tectonic origin.
 It is the only emergent island of the Cocos Plate, one of the minor tectonic plates.
-Potassium-argon dating established the age of the oldest rocks between 1.91 and 2.44 million years (Late Pliocene) and it is composed primarily of basalt, which is formed by cooling lava.
+Potassium–argon dating established the age of the oldest rocks between 1.91 and 2.44 million years and it is composed primarily of basalt, which is formed by cooling lava.
+Cocos Island is the emergent summit of a Pliocene and Pleistocene shield volcano along the central part of the aseismic Cocos Ridge.
+It contains a caldera inside which is a lava dome of trachytic composition.
+The most recent eruptions on Cocos Island originated from northeast-trending fissures which were the sources of lava flows.

 The island is approximately rectangular in shape, measuring about 8 × 3 km with a perimeter of around 23.3 km.
 The landscape is mountainous and irregular; the highest point is Cerro Iglesias, at 575.5 m.
 In spite of its mountainous character, there are flatter areas between 200–260 m in elevation in the center of the island, which are said to be a transitional stage of the geomorphological cycle of V-shaped valleys.

 Cocos Island has a number of short rivers and streams that drain abundant rainfall into four bays, three of them on the north side (Wafer, Chatham and Weston).
 The largest rivers are the Genio and the Pittier, which drain their water into Wafer Bay.
 Sheer, 90 m cliffs ring much of the island, preventing convenient access except at a few beaches; the easiest point of entry is at Chatham Bay.
 The mountainous landscape and the tropical climate combine to create over 200 waterfalls throughout the island.
 The island’s soils are classified as entisols, which are highly acidic and would be easily eroded by the island’s high rainfall on the steep slopes were it not for the dense forest coverage.